French TV regulator urges Eutelsat to stop broadcasting three Russian channels

-PARIS, Dec 14 (Reuters) - French broadcasting authority Arcom on Wednesday urged satellite company Eutelsat ETL.PA to stop carrying three Russian TV channels.
+PARIS, Dec 14 (Reuters) - French broadcasting authority Arcom on Wednesday urged satellite company Eutelsat ETL.PA to stop carrying three Russian TV channels, whose coverage of the war in Ukraine included "repeated incitement to hatred and violence and numerous shortcomings in honesty of information."

-France's top administrative court last week ordered the regulator to review its initial decision over the distribution of the three channels in a win for Reporters Without Borders.
+France's top administrative court last week ordered Arcom to review its initial decision that it did not have the power to order Eutelsat to stop broadcasting the channels, in a case brought by Paris-based Reporters Without Borders (RSF).

+Arcom said it had discovered the channels "were broadcast not only in Russia, but also in the Ukrainian territories annexed by Russia".

+"Given that, contrary to Russia, Ukraine has signed and ratified the European Convention on cross-border television, as France has done, Arcom now has the legal basis to request that Eutelsat stop broacasting these three channels," Arcom said.

 ((dominique.vidalon@thomsonreuters.com; +33149495432; Reuters Messaging: dominique.vidalon.reuters.com@reuters.net))